-These assets consist primarily of:
+These assets that we purchased consist primarily of:

-- a 187-mile, 16-inch crude oil pipeline extending from Corsicana, Texas to Wichita Falls, Texas with an operating capacity of approximately 125,000 bpd; - a crude oil terminal located in Corsicana with approximately 2.9 million barrels of shell capacity for crude oil storage, which is connected to the crude oil pipelines that are part of this acquisition; and - a 104-mile, 12-inch crude oil pipeline extending from Kilgore, Texas to Corsicana, which is currently idle and which we currently do not intend to place ir service.
+- a 187-mile, 16-inch crude oil pipeline extending from Corsicana, Texas to Wichita Falls, Texas with an operating capacity of approximately 125,000 bpd; - crude oil terminals located in Corsicana and Ringgold, Texas with approximately 2.9 million barrels and 0.5 million barrels, respectively, of shell capacity for crude oil storage, which are connected to the crude oil pipeline described above; and - a 104-mile, 12-inch crude oil pipeline extending from Kilgore, Texas to Corsicana, which is currently idle.

-We expect to close the acquisition of these assets, subject to certain conditions, including completion of due diligence and the receipt of certain regulatory approvals, during the third quarter of 2005.
-Upon closing of this transaction, we have agreed to assume certain environmental liabilities associated with these assets.
-In connection with this acquisition, we intend to invest approximately \$18 million to construct a 20-mile crude oil pipeline, which we expect to complete during the fourth quarter of 2005.
+We have agreed to assume certain environmental liabilities associated with the assets we purchased.
+In connection with this acquisition, we intend to invest approximately \$17.0 million to construct a 20-mile crude oil pipeline, which we expect to complete during the fourth quarter of 2005.
 This pipeline will connect these assets to the 579-mile crude oil pipeline owned by West Texas Gulf Pipe Line Company, a joint venture in which we own a 43.8% interest and also serve as the operator.
-We expect to fund the acquisition and the construction of this pipeline through a combination of cash on hand, our revolving credit facility or other borrowings and/or proceeds from a future offering of our common units.
+We expect to fund the construction of the proposed 20-mile pipeline through borrowings under our revolving credit facility.

-Distribution Declared for First Quarter 2005.
-On April 25, 2005, we announced a quarterly cash distribution of \$0.625 per unit for the period of January 1 through March 31, 2005.
-The first quarter 2005 distribution represents a 9.6% increase over the first quarter 2004 distribution of \$0.57 per unit.
-We paid the distribution on May 13, 2005 to unitholders of record at the close of business on May 6, 2005.
+Distribution Declared for Second Quarter 2005.
+On July 27, 2005, we announced a quarterly cash distribution of \$0.6375 per unit for the period from April 1 through June 30, 2005.
+The second quarter 2005 distribution represents an 8.5% increase over the second quarter 2004 distribution of \$0.5875 per unit.
+We will pay the distribution on August 12, 2005 to unitholders of record at the close of business on August 8, 2005.
+None of the common units purchased in this offering will receive the declared distribution for the second quarter of 2005 due to the timing of this offering in relation to the record date for the distribution.